doyensec/inql/README.md

 ### Burp Suite Extension

-It will retains (pretty much) the same capabilities of the `inql` tool; it will also implements the following checks:
+Since v1.0 InQL was extended to also support BURP as a plugin.
+In that mode it will retain all the capabilities of the `inql` tool;
+including a handy user interface to manipulate the queries and the documentation.
+Following the most important capabilities of the UI tool:
-+ search for known GraphQL paths; it will grep and match knwown values to detect GraphQL Technology usage in the website
++ search for known GraphQL paths; it will grep and match known values to detect GraphQL Technology usage in the website
-+ search for exposed GraphQL development consoles; reports GraphiQL, GraphQL Playground and common consoles
++ search for exposed GraphQL development consoles; reports GraphiQL, GraphQL Playground, and common consoles
 + add a GraphQL Tab for every request/response using GraphQL Technology
 + add a GraphQL Scanner Tab inside Burp Suite; GUI for the Introspection Tool